lhuxohl/tictactoe/README.md

 # Tictactoe²

 This is a basic implementation of a tictactoe² game.
-We used to play this in school a lot.
 The basic idea is having a tictactoe board in every field of a bigger board.

 ## Rules